AlexeyPopov1997/DICOMLabeling/README.md

 # DICOMLabeling
-Applications for labelong data from the localizer of a computed tomograph.
+Applications for labeling data from the localizer of a computed tomograph.

 The labeling is carried out in five parts of the human body:
 * Head